smychoi/dsf-assignment/README.md

 The script takes the `parking_data.csv` file as a positional parameter from the terminal as the input so that the script can be run from any computer, as long as you have the CSV file.

-It then outputs in alphabetical order the different types of parking infractions to the terminal, as well as calculate the mean, minimum and maximum values of all parking fines:
+It then outputs in alphabetical order the different types of parking infractions to the terminal, as well as calculates the mean, minimum and maximum values of all parking fines:

 ![w:1000 left](images/assignment-output.jpg)